 The timing also matters when you open the My Disney Experience on your phone.
 Depending on your phone, there can be a 5-10 second delay from when you click the button to enter the app to when you actually can join a group.

-If the park opens at 8:00 am, that means you should probably open the app around 7:59 and 50 seconds am.
-Every second counts and this way by the time it loads it will already be 8:00!
+If the distribution time starts at 7:00 am, that means you should probably open the page in the app around 6:59 and 30 seconds am.
+Every second counts and this way by the time it loads it will already be 7:00!
 Again this is where practicing at home helps.

 Don’t Do It Alone – Another way to get a good boarding group is don’t be the only one in your party trying to get into the virtual queue for everyone else.
 Everyone with a phone and My Disney Experience should be trying to get passes for the group.